Organic or paid social media marketing — which drives better business results?

 1. It shows brand consistency

-If nothing else, posting organically can inform users about your business when they visit your social profiles.
+If nothing else, embracing organic marketing and posting organically can inform users about your business when they visit your social profiles.

 2. It builds brand awareness